Nico Hoerner Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Yankees pitching staff ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 15th in the league.

-- The Yankees have a 3.79 team ERA that ranks fifth across all MLB pitching staffs.
+- The Yankees' 3.78 team ERA ranks fifth across all league pitching staffs.

-- The Yankees rank 12th in baseball in home runs allowed (97 total, 1.1 per game).
+- The Yankees rank 12th in baseball in home runs surrendered (98 total, 1.1 per game).

-- The right-hander's most recent appearance came on Sunday against the St. Louis Cardinals, when he went six innings, surrendering two earned runs while allowing six hits.
+- His most recent appearance came on Monday against the Baltimore Orioles, when the righty went 4 1/3 innings, surrendering two earned runs while allowing nine hits.

+- In 16 games this season, the 30-year-old has amassed an ERA of 4.52, with 8.7 strikeouts per nine innings.
+Opponents are batting .216 against him.

 © 2023 Data Skrive.
 All rights reserved.